-A: Most records players in today’s list fall within the $100 range.
+A: Most record players in today’s list fall within the $100 range.
 They are the best affordable entry-level turntables we can find for you.
-If you have higher demand and can afford extra, you can always opt for premium models that cost a lot more.
+If you have higher demand and can afford extra you can always opt for higher-end turntable models that cost a lot more.
 In the end, you get what you pay for.

-Q: Is record player and turntable the same?
+Q: Is the record player and turntable the same?

 A: Not really.
 A turntable produces the sound via a separate amp and speakers, while a record player includes built-in speakers or amplifiers.
 However, these two terms are often used interchangeably.